agent18/agent18.github.io/_posts/2017-06-12-Feeling-Rational(3).markdown

 What does criterion of rationality even mean?

+>Becoming more rational—arriving at better estimates of how-the-world-is—can diminish feelings or intensify them.
+Sometimes we run away from strong feelings by denying the facts, by flinching away from the view of the world that gave rise to the powerful emotion.
+If so, then as you study the skills of rationality and train yourself not to deny facts, your feelings will become stronger.

+I have nothing to add.
+I do not get what he is trying to say.
+I don't understand what he is talking about.

 P.S

-This is very close to hopeless.
+This is hopeless.
 I am not able to do this.
 I need help!
 STM bro, bless me!

 [ele_wiki]:http://rationalwiki.org/wiki/Eliezer_Yudkowsky
 [ele_start]:https://wiki.lesswrong.com/wiki/Sequences